WeAreSeismica/seismica-sce/README.md

 - [pandoc](pandoc.org/)
 - [anystyle](https://github.com/inukshuk/anystyle) or a web browser to access [anystyle.io](anystyle.io)

-Note that biblib is not available through conda or pip (the one available from pip is not the same module), though it can be installed in a conda env by using pip with the downloaded source code.
-We use a fork of the original source code that has been updated for compatibility with Python 3.10+.

 A [conda](conda.io) environment is a nice way to set up the python dependencies.
 You could, for example, use these commands:

 - `conda create -n seismica numpy`